-- The AICPA annually issues the Audit Risk Alert Government Auditing Standards and Single Audit Developments as a complement to the Audit Guide Government Auditing Standards and Single Audits, Audit Risk Alert General Accounting and Auditing Developments, and other Audit Risk Alerts as complements to other guides (such as some of the other guides mentioned in paragraphs 1.21-.22) that may be useful in conducting audits of governmental financial statements. - The AICPA has various publications to assist with financial statement audits of state and local governmental entities.
-For example, Applying Special Purpose Frameworks in State and Local Governmental Financial Statements provides guidance on preparing and reporting on financial statements prepared in accordance with a special-purpose framework.
+1.23 The AICPA annually issues the Audit Risk Alert Government Auditing Standards and Single Audit Developments as a complement to the Audit Guide Government Auditing Standards and Single Audits, Audit Risk Alert General Accounting and Auditing Developments, and other Audit Risk Alerts as complements to other guides (such as some of the other guides mentioned in paragraphs 1.21-.22) that may be useful in conducting audits of governmental financial statements.
+Under AU-C section 200 these are other auditing publications and, although they might be useful, auditors are not required to consider them.